 - Other than the fee for the attorney’s service, no reputable settlement firm should “hold your money in trust” or tell you to make payments to them and they’ll pay your creditors – It’s your money, you should be holding on to it until settlements are executed.

 - Beware of monthly fees. – If a firm wants to charge you $50 or $100/month as a maintenance fee as long as you’re a client, what incentive do they have to finish your file?
 You should know ALL attorney’s fees up-front, before you EVER pay a dime.
 It should be a fixed number that doesn’t change based on time / results.

 In most cases, credit card bills, medical debts, payday loans and second mortgages (HELOCS) qualify for some level of debt settlement.
 If you have other types of debt (student loans, tax debt, mortgages) a good debt relief firm may be able to provide you with options to take care of those, too.

-At Peters and Associates, your initial debt relief consultation is free*.
+At PandA Law Firm, your initial debt relief consultation is free*.
 During your appointment, your attorney will listen to your case and build a customized plan to get you out of debt, and will discuss any associated fees at that time.
-To be certain though, our attorneys can usually work out payment plans on their retainers and can start working on your case with as little as $500 down.
+To be certain though, our attorneys can usually work out payment plans on their retainers and can start working on your case with as little as $200 down.

-The duration of a debt settlement varies from situation to situation, however most Peters and Associates debt settlement cases are completed in less than 12 months.
+The duration of a debt settlement varies from situation to situation, however most PandA Law Firm debt settlement cases are completed in as little as 6-24 months.

-If your debt is getting out of control, and you’d like to know more about debt settlement or bankruptcy, call us today at 702-818-3888 to schedule your free* consultation with one of our attorneys!
+If your debt is getting out of control, and you’d like to know more about debt settlement or bankruptcy, call us today at 702-818-3888 or fill out the contact form below to schedule your free* consultation with one of our attorneys!